nbasham/iOSUtil/README.md

 > </table>
 >
 >
 > Full implementation in sample project.
-Similarly, you can do the same with comma separated (CSV) files (see sample project).
-Adding one method will allow use of any delimiter.
+Similarly, you can do the same with any delimiter e.g. comma separated (CSV) files (see sample project).
+Is there a real world case where using an NSCharacterSet would be better than a char delimiter?

 <h2><b>EmailController</b></h2>
 > <b>Note:</b> Requires MessageUI.framework